NGO-AQE-Project/NGO-AQE-Project-backend/README.md

 ## Typing
 Add your doc type to `SanityDataTypes.ts` and into the `SanityData` type as an array

+Add `console.log(sanity.documents);` to `App.tsx` so you can see all the data we pull from sanity, making typing easier

 ![image](https://github.com/user-attachments/assets/3e48d8fe-006e-423a-929f-436ce0bd5ca1)

 ## Pulling the document from context